About Us | Leadership

 Thomas M. Dorff

-Tom joined LMI in 2008 as the Director of Quality, and in January 2014 he was appointed Executive Director of Quality.
+Tom joined LMI in 2008 as the Director of Quality, and in January 2015 he was appointed Executive Director of Quality and Operations Support.

 Prior to joining LMI, Tom spent seven years with GKN Aerospace in St. Louis, first as the Director of Quality and then as Senior Director of Quality and Continuous Improvement.
 He also was employed for 21 years with the Boeing Company in Ridley Park, PA, beginning as an assembler and, when he left, as a Senior Manager for Supplier Quality Assurance.